hammerjs/hammer.js/src/gestures/README.md

 ## Handle gestures

-inside the handler you can get/set Hammer.detection.current.
+inside the handler you can get/set Detection.current.
 This is the current detection session.
 It has the following properties

 `@param  {String}    name`